CarsonBoettinger/AccountingStatements/README.md

 Real-Time Updates: Ensure you are getting the most up-to-date financial information available.

-Excel Formatting: Receive data in a structured JSON format for easy integration with your applications.
+Excel Formatting: Receive data in a structured format for easy integration with your modeling.

 Error Handling: Clear and concise error messages for invalid tickers or data retrieval issues.